Kirk–Holden war: Legal consequences and Holden's impeachment

 The impeachment trial lasted from January 30 to March 22.
 The prosecution summoned 61 witnesses, most of whom testified about alleged abuses committed by Kirk and his militiamen.
 The defense supplied 112 witnesses, most of whom attested to the activities of the Klan in the Piedmont with the aim of demonstrating that an insurrectionary setting existed in Caswell and Alamance.
 With regards to the other articles, Holden's attorneys argued that the Shoffner Act empowered him to act as he had.
 The proceedings were mostly orderly, though Holden stormed out after Turner insinuated that he was a "bad man" during his testimony.
 The North Carolina Senate convened on March 22, to vote on the conviction.
 Though a simple majority voted in favor of conviction on the first two articles, they lacked the necessary two-thirds majority to pass.
 Holden was convicted on the other six articles, and the Senate subsequently passed a resolution removing him from office and barring him from holding any other public office in North Carolina in the future.
-Considering his conviction near-certain, Holden did not attend the vote; he was in Washington D.C., hoping to meet with Grant to warn him of the ailing status of Reconstruction in his state.
+Considering his conviction near-certain, Holden did not attend the vote; he was in Washington, D.C., hoping to meet with Grant to warn him of the ailing status of Reconstruction in his state.
 He later moved to Washington and briefly worked as a newspaper editor before Grant appointed him as a postmaster in Raleigh.
 During proceedings taken against men suspected of killing Outlaw in 1873, he publicly came out against their conviction, saying, "Those crimes were not committed in ordinary times [...]
 I am in favor of amnesty, oblivion, and mercy to the guilty."

 During the impeachment trial the General Assembly repealed the Shoffner Act and greatly revised the militia law.
 Though they subsequently passed a measure prohibiting secret organizations, Klan activity persisted in southwestern North Carolina into 1872.
 Caldwell, who had assumed the governorship upon Holden's removal, was wary of taking any harsh measures and instead simply made public appeals to reject the Klan.
 He also relied more on the army to take action, which it did due to encouragement from Congress.
 Meanwhile, in the latter part of 1872, Judge Albion W. Tourgée issued indictments against 14 to 18 men for the murder of Outlaw.
-In 1873 the General Assembly passed the Amnesty Act, which pardoned persons found responsible for political violence in the preceding years; the Conservative-backed measure was designed to protect members of the Klan, and ended Tourgée's efforts.
+In 1873 the General Assembly passed the Amnesty Act, which exonerated persons found responsible for political violence in the preceding years; the Conservative-backed measure was designed to protect members of the Klan, and ended Tourgée's efforts.
 Federal military occupation in North Carolina ended in 1877.